 Margaret Edith was born in 1864 in New South Wales, Australia.
 When she returned to the UK is not clear however in 1881 she was living with her aunt Christian’s family in Kent.
 Christian was the sister of her mother Margaret Bain.

-By 1901 they were living in Balfour, Menmuir where James farmed, along with two children, daughter Margaret age five and son John age three.
-He was born on the 29th April 1897 at Menmuir.
-He married Nancy Marion Robertson in 1943 and they had one child James born in 1944 whilst they were living at Uckfield in Sussex.
+By 1901 James and Margaret were living in Balfour, Menmuir where James farmed.
+They had two children, daughter Margaret age five and son John age three, who in due course would inherit the Glassford family painting.
+He was born on the 29th April 1897 at Menmuir and He married Nancy Marion Robertson in 1943.
+They had one child James born in 1944 whilst they were living at Uckfield in Sussex.

 John was awarded an M.B.E.
 I believe in 1943.
 I’m not entirely sure that this date is correct, but it is the best fit for him for the years 1940 to 1955.
 If this is indeed him, and I believe it is, then he was a pilot officer in the Royal Air Force Volunteer Reserve in 1940, service number 03227.
 In 1942 he was a Flight Lieutenant and had been with the Administrative and Special Duties Branch before being released from active service.